zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 5.7 — The Sacred Wound of Creation

 Every genuine creative act involves wound.
 Something is lost, sacrificed, or broken open.
-This is not pathology—it is the nature of creation.
+This is not pathology, it is the nature of creation.

 ### THE WOUND OF EXPOSURE